-This research talk is part of the Third Space Lab Brown Bag Lunch Research Talk presented by the Humanities Research Center.
+This talk is part of the Third Space Lab presentations with Irina Golubeva on “Should we teach intercultural citizenship at universities, and what do students think about this?”.
 The program is broadly associated with research projects related to languages, cultures, and intercultural communication.

 The research talk delivered by Dr. Golubeva concentrated on teaching intercultural citizenship in universities and students’ perceptions of the problem.
 Introduced by the host, Prof Chiocca, Dr. Golubeva is the Professor and the Director of the Master’s Program in Intercultural Communication at the University of Maryland, Baltimore County (USA).
 Her research interests include but are not limited to the development of intercultural competence and multilingual awareness, internationalization of Higher Education (HE), and conceptualization of active intercultural citizenship.

 The talk was organized in four parts, an introduction, a brief overview of intercultural citizenship education, students’ perceptions of intercultural citizenship, and pedagogical applications (examples from HE projects provided), with references and the Q&A session following up.

 In an increasingly globalized and mobile world, study-abroad programs and cross-cultural communications advance around the globe.
 According to Dr. Golubeva, intercultural citizenship can be claimed as an outcome of participation in overseas programs, which further leads to the debatable theme of students’ civic growth.
 Dr. Golubeva proposed that intercultural citizenship education should be addressed in a more systematic way at universities, in which cultural diversity, equity, inclusion, and social justice should be enhanced.
 In fact, in her book Intercultural Competence for College and University Students, Dr. Golubeva has discussed the question in depth.